greggman/WebGPU-DOOM/README.md

 Again, ask and ye shall receive.
 I asked Claude to add post processing.
 I gave it a list of effects.
 20 minutes later I had examples of post processing.
-I pointed it at [pico-8-post-processing](https://github.com/greggman/pico-8-post-processing), and told it to copy and adapt some of the shaders, and keep the credits, and a 15 minutes later that was in.
+I pointed it at [pico-8-post-processing](https://github.com/greggman/pico-8-post-processing), and told it to copy and adapt some of the shaders, and keep the credits, and 15 minutes later that was in too.

 <img width="400" src="screenshots/d-01.png">
 <img width="400" src="screenshots/d-02.png">